 3. Ice skating

-During Michaelmas Term, everyone is still relatively new and trying to make friends.
+During Autumn Term, everyone is still relatively new and trying to make friends.
 In the cold winter months, a perfect Christmassy way to get to know each other is to go ice skating.
 Even if, like me, you’re terrified of the ice and have no idea how to skate!
 London has many ice rinks perfect for a Winter outing, including Canary Wharf, Hyde Park and Somerset House.

 4. Restaurants and cafés

 This one is the most simple, but so many students don’t completely take advantage of the sheer amount of food options at their disposal.
 My friends and I, for example, have collated a list of all the food places in London that we have to try, and the best way to make memories is to simply share good food together, sometimes even a new cuisine.
-Most places also do great student discounts.

 5. Escape rooms

 To this day, my friends and I still talk about the serial killer-themed escape room we almost wet ourselves doing, months ago.
-London has a lot of escape rooms, horror rooms, and other immersive experiences, that make the perfect treat to celebrate the holidays, someone’s birthday, or just for fun!
+London has a lot of escape rooms, horror rooms, and other immersive experiences, which make the perfect treat to celebrate the holidays, someone’s birthday, or just for fun!

 6. Photoshoots

 None of us can deny that London is truly a beautiful place, with so many hidden gems to explore during our university years.
-Its my friends’ guilty pleasure to get dressed up, do our hair and makeup, and go out in London, admiring the sights and taking photos to capture these memories forever.
-You’ll find these horribly blurry, sometimes awful, photos in your camera roll, in a few years, and be glad you took them.
+It’s my friends’ guilty pleasure to get dressed up, do our hair and makeup, and go out in London, admiring the sights and taking photos to capture these memories forever.
+You’ll find these horribly blurry, sometimes awful, photos in your camera roll in a few years, and be glad you took them.

 7. Live music